knorful/reddit-minimal/README.md

 * Clone or download the repo
 * Open the directory and run **npm** to install
 * Run development application by using **npm start**

+## Acknowledgements <a id="acknowledgements"></a>
+This website was built using [Reddit's API](https://www.reddit.com/dev/api/) to gather current trending reddits.
+It also was used to create the searching functionality that allows users to search by reddit community.